tiendc/gofn/README.md

 #### MapKeys

-Returns a slice of keys of a map.
+Gets all keys of a map.

 ```go
 MapKeys(map[int]int{1: 11, 2: 22}) // []int{1, 2} (note: values may be in different order)